The Quick and Dirty:

 Drink of choice with friends: Broncolada, Donna, Williamsburg Brooklyn.

-Drink of choice at home: Red wine, currently Force of Nature’s Tempranillo.
+Drink of choice at home: Rosé, currently Front Porch Farm.

-Favorite Place: Anywhere with mountain peaks, lakes, rivers, and the people who make me better.
+Favorite Place: in a canoe surrounded by mountain peaks, not far from an Adirondack chair and the homies who make me better.

 Favorite Band: The Black Keys.